qgis/QGIS-Documentation/source/docs/training_manual/processing/selection.rst

 You will notice that this algorithm does not produce any output, but modifies the input layer (not the layer itself, but its selection).
 This is an uncommon behaviour, since all the other algorithms will produce new layers and not alter the input layers.

-Since the selection is not part of the data itself, but something that only exist within GIS, these selection algorithms only must be used selecting a layer that is open in QGIS, and not with the file selection option that you can find in the corresponding parameter value box.
+Since the selection is not part of the data itself, but something that only exist within QGIS, these selection algorithms only must be used selecting a layer that is open in QGIS, and not with the file selection option that you can find in the corresponding parameter value box.

 The selection we have just made, like most of the ones created by the rest of the selection algorithms, can also be done manually from QGIS, so you might be wondering what is the point on using an algorithm for that.
 Although now this might not make much sense to you, we will later see how to create models and scripts.
 If you want to make a selection in the middle of a model (which defines a processing workflow), only a geoalgorithm can be added to a model, and other QGIS elements and operations cannot be added.
 That is the reason why some processing algorithms duplicate functionality that is also available in other QGIS elements.